Click here to learn more about our Wildlife Law Program Externship Opportunities for 2017

 The Director of the Wildlife Law Program is Michael Harris.
 For 18 years he has worked as an environmental law attorney, much of the time working directly on litigation to protect wildlife and natural ecosystems.
 Michael received a B.A. in Environmental and Political Studies from Pitzer College in Claremont, California, a M.S.L. from Vermont Law School, and a J.D. from Boalt Hall School of Law at the University of California-Berkeley, where he was an Executive Editor for the Ecology Law Quarterly.
 Before coming to Friends of Animals, Michael was an Associate Professor at the University of Denver, where he directed the school’s Environmental Law Clinic.

-Jennifer Best is an associate attorney in the Wildlife Law Program.
+Jennifer Best is the assistant legal director in the Wildlife Law Program.
 She graduated from University of Denver Sturm College of Law in May 2013 with Certificate in Environmental and Natural Resource Law.
 Jennifer has lived in Michigan, Utah, Oregon, and Colorado.
 She loves spending times outdoors and went to law school because she believes all people and species deserve the right to be heard in our legal system.
 She is thrilled to be working with Friends of Animal and to promote the respectful view of non-human animals.

 Courtney McVean is Project Attorney in the Wildlife Law Program.
 Courtney graduated from the University of Denver Sturm College of Law in May 2014 with a Certificate in Environmental and Natural Resources Law.
 During law school, Courtney co-authored Environmental Settlements and Administrative Law, published in Harvard Environmental Law Review in 2015.
 She also served as an intern for WildEarth Guardians and as Student Attorney in the DU Environmental Law Clinic.
 Following law school, Courtney clerked for the Honorable Judge Todd Taylor in the 19th Judicial District.